As you will see, there are a lot of animals that eat grasshoppers.

 11. Dragon Flies

-Despite having a size comparable to grasshoppers, dragonflies are prevalent over much of the planet and are, in fact, predators of these insects.
+Despite being comparable in size to grasshoppers, dragonflies are prevalent throughout the planet and are, in fact, predators of these insects.

 They occupy fields, woodlands, and areas close to bodies of water like lakes and rivers.